 When you're pregnant, it's common to have high blood pressure.
 Up to 8% of pregnant women in the U.S. have high blood pressure, usually during their first pregnancies.
-If you first develop it when you're expecting, it's called gestational hypertension or pregnancy induced hypertension.
+If you first develop it when you're expecting, it's called gestational hypertension or pregnancy-induced hypertension (PIH).

 Most women with gestational hypertension have healthy pregnancies and healthy babies.
 But high blood pressure during pregnancy can be a sign of other conditions that can be much more harmful.
 That's one reason why seeing your doctor early and often is so important in keeping you and your baby healthy.

 What Is Gestational Hypertension?

 Gestational hypertension occurs when your blood pressure rises in the second half of your pregnancy, or earlier if you’re carrying twins.
 Blood pressure is the force of blood pushing against artery walls through blood vessels.
-When this force measures more than 140/90 mm Hg, doctors consider your blood pressure to be high.
+When this force measures more than 140/90 mm Hg and is first spotted at 20 weeks or later in a pregnancy, doctors consider your blood pressure to be high.

 The good news is that, if you develop high blood pressure during pregnancy, it should go back to normal about 6 weeks after you give birth.